Will Tyers Portrait Not Available

 Junk Man Rag [Charles Luckeyth Roberts]

-William H. Tyers was a free-born mulatto of former Virginia slaves Henry and Anna Tyers, born in 1870 in Petersburg, Virginia, just south of Richmond.
-Many biographies state his birth year as 1876, and some show one or both of his parents born outside the U.S. However, U.S. census records are very clear and consistent on both his birth year of 1870 and that the birthplace of both of his parents as Virginia.
-One document suggests even an 1867 birth year.
-The cause of this discrepancy between official documents and printed biographies is unknown, but hopefully future researchers will also consult the Census and other records and confirm this updated information as correct.
+William H. Tyers was a free-born mulatto of former Virginia slaves Henry Tyers and his wife Jane "Jennie" Jones.
+He was born in 1870 in Petersburg, Virginia, just south of Richmond.
+Many biographies state his birth year as 1876, and some show one or both of his parents born outside the U.S. However, U.S. census records, including the 1870 enumeration, are very clear and consistent on both his birth year of 1870 and on the birthplace of both of his parents as Virginia.

-Around the time he was 20, Tyers training led him to a job as a music librarian and perhaps an arranger (unconfirmed) for a touring concert company.
+Around the time he was 20, Will's training led him to a job as a music librarian and perhaps an arranger [although unconfirmed] for a touring concert company.
 One of those tours was to Europe, where in Hamburg he fell into a good opportunity to study orchestration and arranging with one Professor Gaspari.
-Eventually Will's health started to deteriorate, so he made his way back home to Manhattan, arriving from Hamburg in Manhattan on November 16, 1891 on the Normannia.
-He kept working in music and arranging, and soon married his first wife, Burdette Tyers.
-In 1896 Will submitted his syncopated march composition Sambo for publication, and some consider it to be the first true instrumental rag [disputed status].
-It was published by Kerry Mills who would later contribute the cakewalk At a Georgia Campmeeting, the waltz song Meet Me In St. Louis, Louis, and the intermezzo Red Wing into the world of ragtime-era music.
-An orchestrated version was soon available for New York bands to play.
+It was possibly from this venture that his first published composition appeared, Garnet: Grand March.
+Eventually Will's health started to deteriorate while on the tour, so he made his way back home to the United States, arriving from Hamburg in Manhattan on November 16, 1891 on the Normannia.
+He kept working in music and arranging, building up a good reputation.
+In 1896 Will submitted his syncopated march composition Sambo for publication.
+Some consider it to be the first true instrumental rag [although this is a disputed status].
+It was issued by Frederick Alan "Kerry" Mills who would later contribute the cakewalk At a Georgia Campmeeting, the waltz song Meet Me In St. Louis, Louis, and the intermezzo Red Wing into the world of ragtime era music.
+An orchestrated version of Sambo was soon available for New York bands to play.
+However, it was his Cuban dance Trocha that really brought attention to Will, and also his propensity for Latin or "Island" rhythms.
+It was rearranged and reissued in 1913 as a tango.

 This success led to an arranging job with the Joseph W. Stern firm in 1897.
-Where this is remarkable is that he was hired for his talent in spite of his race.
-Many composers and arrangers could never have hoped for a staff job at such a large publishing firm at that time, much less the guarantee of a salary, but Tyers was able to break through that racial ceiling successfully.
-His hiring may have been in part because Stern recognized the coming popularity of black music forms, and aside from Gotham-Attucks music formed later, he was one of the leading publishers of black-composed ragtime and popular song in New York.
+Where this is remarkable is that he was hired for his talent in spite of his race, the latter being a constant barrier for many, even in the more liberal environs of New York and Chicago.
+Many composers and arrangers of any race could never have hoped for a staff job at such a large publishing firm at that time, much less the guarantee of a salary, but Tyers was able to break through that racial ceiling successfully.
+His hiring may have been in part because Stern recognized the coming popularity of black music forms, and aside from the Gotham-Attucks music formed later,trocha cover he was one of the leading publishers of black-composed ragtime and popular song in New York in the 1900s and 1910s.

-Indeed, one of Tyer's early assignments was the rearrangement of Tom Turpin's Harlem Rag, changing it considerably from its first two editions.
-It will never be known how many manuscripts were touched up or altered by Tyers before they reached the typesetting stage, maori coverbut some of the more considerable works under his hand did show an arranging credit, and many of the overall body of works may have been saved from obscurity under Tyers' hand.
-His talent also got him work arranging for songs for The Policy Players (1899), the second of the New York City musical shows by the team of Bert Williams and George Walker.
+One of Tyer's early assignments was the rearrangement of Tom Turpin's groundbreaking Harlem Rag, which Stern had recently obtained.
+Will changed it considerably from its first two editions.
+It will never be known how many manuscripts were touched up or altered by Tyers before they reached the typesetting stage, but some of the more considerable works under his hand did warrant an arranging credit.
+Many others may well have been saved from obscurity under Tyers' supervision.
+His talent got him work arranging for songs for The Policy Players (1899), the second of the New York City musical shows by the team of Bert Williams and George Walker.
 Williams would go on to be a star in the famed Ziegfeld Follies.
 Another fine but often overlooked Tyers work from 1898 was The Trail, which is one of the earliest examples of an American-based tango tune.
-The 1900 census shows Will and Burdette as Manhattan residents, with his occupation listed as musician.
+On May 18, 1898, Will married his first wife, Burdette Bentley.
+The 1900 census showed Will and Burdette residing in Manhattan, with his occupation listed as musician, rather than just composer, indicating that he was also likely performing.

-In 1910 at their Second Grand Musical Mélange and Dance Fest he conducted, and perhaps premiered two of his pieces, Panama and Smyrna.
-Anything with the name Panama in it was, of course, a hot topic at that time because of the U.S. sponsorship of the construction of the long-awaited canal there.
-Tyers' natural sense of Latin rhythms, which some attribute possibly to his father who may have had deeper family roots in South America or the Caribbean, created a flowing piece that was a natural for dance bands to play, later to become and stay a traditional jazz favorite.
-It was also used to fuel the Tango rage that captivated American dancers and observers in the 1910s.
+The 1910 census showed Tyers as a traveling musician, even though he had maintained a stable spot with Stern until 1913.
+He likely had to undergo some travel with the Clef Club to venues outside of New York City.
+In 1910 at their Second Grand Musical Mélange and Dance Fest Will conducted, and perhaps even premiered two of his pieces, Panama and Smyrna.
+Anything with the name Panama in it was, of course, a hot topic at that time because of the U.S. sponsorship of the construction of the long-awaited canal through that narrow country, linking the Atlantic and Pacific oceans.
+Tyers' natural sense of Latin rhythms, which some attribute possibly to his father who may have had deeper family roots in South America or the Caribbean, created a flowing piece that was a natural for dance bands to play.
+It later would become a traditional jazz favorite that is still performed often in the 21st century.
+Panama also helped to fuel the Tango rage that captivated American dancers and observers in the 1910s.
 While Panama was published in 1911, Smyrna, emulating Mid-Eastern rhythms, did not appear in print until 1914.
-These pieces plus other great piano and dance band arrangements helped to keep his name in front of the increasingly musically savvy public.
+These pieces plus other great piano and dance band arrangements helped to keep his name in front of an increasingly musically savvy public.

 A notice appearing in a 1912 edition of the New York Evening Post wrote, "Were the name of Strauss appended to the Tout à Vous Waltz by Tyers, it would be one of the most popular waltzes in the world to-day."
-High praise for the composer considering the endangered status of the waltz then.
-That same year found the Clef Club performing at the prestigious Carnegie Hall with Tyers on the podium for some of the numbers, all of which were by African-American composers.
+This was high praise for any composer considering the somewhat endangered status of the dated waltz form by then.
+That same year found the Clef Club performing at the prestigious Carnegie Hall with Tyers on the podium for some of the numbers, all of which were composed by African-American composers.
+One of his more famous arrangements of that time was a second take on Junk Man Rag by Charles "Luckey" Roberts, after a version arranged by composer Artie Matthews did not quite satisfy Stern.
+Junk Man Rag became a big hit for Roberts, including in a song version, and Tyers' arrangement of it is still heard more than a century later.
+The same is true of a piece that had premiered at a Clef Club concert in 1910 garnering a great deal of attention, That Teasin' Rag by Joe Jordan, another fine Tyers' arrangement.

-James Reese Europe's often heavy-handed management of the Clef Club groups, plus increasing distractions to the side like his work with dancers Vernon and Irene Castle, caused some dissension in the group, panama coverand many of them wanted to reorganize.
-So in 1914, a few months after his position at Stern ended the previous year, Tyers, along with Europe and Dabney, formed a new but similar organization, The Tempo Club.
-Both Dabney and Tyers acted as Europe's direct assistant and fill-ins, often conducting small orchestras or ensembles for the Castle's many society dance lesson/parties.
-This led to a gig with the Strand Roof Garden, where Tyers conducted his own orchestra during the mid to late 1910s while Reese, Dabney, and many other younger black musicians went off to the war with the 369th U.S. Infantry "Hell Fighters" Band and brigade.
-In 1917 Tyers became one of the earliest African American members of ASCAP, one of the few black artists to receive this honor so early in the society's history.
+James Reese Europe's often heavy-handed management of the Clef Club groups, plus increasing distractions to the side like his work with dancers Vernon and Irene Castle, caused some dissension in the organization, and many of them wanted to reorganize.
+So in 1914, a few months after his position at Stern had ended, Tyers, along with Europe and Dabney, formed a new but similar organization, The Tempo Club.panama cover Both Dabney and Tyers acted as Europe's direct assistants and fill-ins, often conducting small orchestras or ensembles for the Castle's many society dance lessons and parties.
+This led to a standing engagement at the Strand Roof Garden, where Tyers conducted his own orchestra during the mid to late 1910s while Reese, Dabney, and many other younger black musicians went off to the war with the 369th U.S. Infantry "Hell Fighters" Band and brigade.
+In 1917 Tyers became the earliest African American members of ASCAP, which was formed just three years earlier.
+He was one of a handful of black artists to receive this honor so early in the society's history.

-Will was above the age of those of his younger Clef Club peers who fought in Europe, so not eligible to serve.
-However, after the war in late 1918, he was called to France by Europe where he arranged and played with or conducted Europe's band.
-Among others in that legendary outfit were Willie "The Lion" Smith [dr], Sidney Bechet [cl], and entertainer Tom Fletcher.
-After returning to the U.S. in 1919, he was appointed an assistant conductor to Will Marion Cook's New York Syncopated Orchestra, and toured with them at times over the next three years, including a command performance for King George V in England.
-With them at times was the operatic soprano Abbie Mitchell.
-Tyers spent his summers at the beautiful and luxurious Mount Washington Hotel (opened in 1902) in Bretton Woods, New Hampshire with his own orchestra, and the rest of his time as an arranger for hire for many publishers who sought his services.
+Will was well above the age of most of his younger Clef Club peers who fought in Europe, so was not eligible to serve.
+However, after the war ended in late 1918, he was called to France by James Reese Europe where he arranged and played with or conducted Europe's band in Paris and surrounding towns.
+Among others in that legendary outfit were Willie "The Lion" Smith [playing drums, not piano], Sidney Bechet [playing clarinet in his pre-soprano sax days], and entertainer Tom Fletcher.
+After returning to the U.S. in 1919, Will was appointed as an assistant conductor to Will Marion Cook's New York Syncopated Orchestra.
+He toured with them at times over the next three years, including a command performance for King George V in England.
+Also performing on and off with the group was the operatic soprano Abbie Mitchell.
+Tyers spent his summers at the beautiful and luxurious Mount Washington Hotel (opened in 1902) in Bretton Woods, New Hampshire with his own orchestra in the Cave Grill.
+The rest of his time he worked as an arranger for hire for many publishers who sought his services.
 Among them, his old employee Joseph Stern, Leo Feist, Shapiro/Shapiro & Bernstein, and the G. Ricordi company.
-If that wasn't enough, he also participated in the last breaths of vaudeville as a sometimes musical director and arranger for the white dance team of Billy Rock and Frances White for their final show together in 1919.
+If that wasn't enough, he also participated in the declining days of vaudeville as a sometimes musical director and arranger for the white dance team of Billy Rock and Frances White, including their final show together in 1919.

 Will Tyers' legacy goes far beyond his compositions, as he made it possible for many black composers to proudly see their works in publication and hear them shine in performance, helping to break many racial barriers in publishing and performance.